hyperledger/aries-rfcs/0000-template.md

 One paragraph explanation of the feature.

+> NOTE: If you are creating a **protocol** RFC, please use [this template](https://github.com/hyperledger/aries-rfcs/blob/master/0000-template-protocl.md)instead.

 ## Motivation

 Why are we doing this?
 What use cases does it support?
 What is the expected